pprevos/r4h2o/manuscript/r4h2o_07_data_products.md

 Let's put this theory into practice.
 Go to the *File* menu and create a new R Markdown file.
 You see a popup menu where you can enter the document title, author name and select the output type.
 Select *Word* as the output and enter a title related to the problem statement at the start of this chapter.
 When you click OK, RStudio creates a template document that explains the basic principles.

-When you click the *Knit* button, RStudio asks you to save the file and generates a HTML document that includes content, some of the code and the output of any R code embedded in the report.
+When you click the *Knit* button, RStudio asks you to save the file and generates a document that includes the written content, some of the code, and the output of any R code embedded in the report.
 When you do this for the first time, you might receive a message that specific packages need to be installed.
 Follow the prompts to let that happen.

 An R-Markdown document consists of three elements.
 The content between the three-dash lines (lines 1--6) is the header that specifies necessary information about the title, author, date and the output format (Figure 7.4).
 You can manually edit these entries to change the document properties.